20 Ways to Get Your Kids to Speak Chinese

 20 strategies that teach kids how to talk in Chinese

 This post has over 20 strategies to teach kids how to speak Chinese at home.
-The focus here is Chinese, because that is what I speak with my children.
-However, you can use these strategies to encourage any minority language, no matter where you are located.
+The focus here is Chinese because that is what I speak with my children.
+However, you can use these strategies to encourage any minority language, regardless of location.

 If you are a language teacher for children, these tips will help your students connect and talk in Chinese.